-SLA has good diversity of distribution with three major distribution channels: (1) its captive sales force now branded as Sun Life, which is the largest proprietary sales force in Canada, although the pandemic may drive greater adoption of digital sales.
+SLA has good diversity of distribution with three major distribution channels: (1) its captive sales force now branded as Sun Life, which is the largest proprietary sales force in Canada, although the pandemic has driven greater adoption of digitally assisted sales.
 SLA has made substantial investments in digital channels and processes and is well positioned in this regard.
 SLF has recently made increased use of artificial intelligence driven underwriting; (2) third party distributors, a category that includes national brokerage houses and independent managing general agencies; and (3) the institutional channel for sales of group life and health products.
-In the US, Group Benefits products are distributed by a network of over 31,000 independent brokers.
+In the US, Group Benefits products are distributed by a network of over 31,000 independent brokers who are supported by 190 SLF sales representatives.
 In Asia, SLA has a multi-channel distribution strategy, including agency, bancassurance, brokerage and growing digital and telecom capabilities.
-In Q1 2020 the company reorganized its Asia business into two segments: 1) Local markets which includes the businesses of Philippines, Indonesia, India, China, Malaysia and Vietnam, and 2) International Hubs, which combines the previous International and Hong Kong segments.
+In Q1 2020 the company reorganized its Asia business into two segments: 1) Local markets which includes the businesses of Philippines, Indonesia, India, China, Malaysia, Vietnam and Singapore, and 2) International Hubs, which combines the previous International and Hong Kong segments.
 Given its proprietary sales force and position in the Canadian oligopoly, Moody's regards SLA's distribution control as excellent.
-Because of the excellent distribution control, which promotes favorable policyholder persistency and in our view, more than offsets a lesser level of distribution diversity.
+Because of strong distribution control, which promotes favorable policyholder persistency and in our view, more than offsets a lesser level of distribution diversity.